The-OpenROAD-Project/OpenROAD/docs/tutorials/FlowTutorial.md

 ### Clock Tree Synthesis

-TritonCTS is available under the OpenROAD app to perform clock tree synthesis as the `clock_tree_synthesis` flow command.
+To perform clock tree synthesis `clock_tree_synthesis` flow command used.
 The ORFS automatically generates a well-balanced clock tree post-placement.
 In this section, you will learn details about the building and visualize the clock tree.

 Refer to the built-in example [here](../../src/cts/test/simple_test.tcl).